 Actually, a combination of cutting 500-1000 calories a day along with exercise, will yield the best results.
 No surprise there.
 (Note: A dramatic reduction of calories (less than 1200 a day) can have the opposite outcome, slowing your metabolism down.).

-However, not only does what you eat and the type of exercise you do matter, but there are many other factors that can positively, or negatively, impact your weight.
+However, not only does what you eat and the type of exercise you do matter, but there are many other factors like consuming weight loss supplements that can positively, or negatively, impact your weight.
+Lipozene is one of the weight loss supplement which has made the claims to work on excessive weight.

 10 Tips For Successful Weight Loss Over 40